MdShoaibulhaq/My-aws-preperation-notes/README.md

 =>Supports the Network File system version 4.0 and 4.1 (NFSv4) protocols when mounting.

-=>Best performance when using an EC2 AMI with Linux kernel 4.0 or newer & EFS is not used as boot volume
+>Best performance when using an EC2 AMI with Linux kernel 4.0 or newer & EFS is not used as boot volume
 =====================================================================
 Benefits Of EFS
 ===================================================================